 Some may be looking to competitors Village Roadshow Theme Parks who have the far stronger offering of new attractions for the year including the blockbuster roller coaster DC Rivals HyperCoaster at Warner Bros.
 Movie World as well as the rare birth of a polar bear at Sea World.

 Others may decide that this just isn't the year for theme parks, understandably put off by the tragic accident of 2016.

 Dreamworld is pressing ahead with plans to resurrect three classic attractions that will do little to sway all but the most commited Dreamworld fan.
-Vintage Cars and Rocky Hollow Log Ride closed after the accident on Thunder River Rapids and the park has signalled that they'll be up and running later this year.
+Vintage Car Adventure and Rocky Hollow Log Ride closed after the accident on Thunder River Rapids and the park has signalled that they'll be up and running later this year.
 More ambitious plans are underway to open Eureka Mountain Mine Ride, a ride that has been defunct for over a decade.
 Wipeout has also been closed in recent months, undergoing extensive repairs in order to get it operational again.
 The 24 year old ride went through a major overhaul only three years ago.

 The poor ending to the 2017 financial year may be just the start of the woes for Dreamworld as the real fight to win back the support of the public begins.
 Heavy discounting could bolster attendance numbers though it's a short-term solution that devalues Dreamworld – and the Gold Coast theme park industry as a whole – and won't put the damaged theme park back on the path to stability.